ratteperk/Haskell-Project/README.md

 ---

 ## Assets
-images for enemies are taken from the open source, its are famous smiles from the Geometry Dash
+images for enemies are taken from the open source, its are famous smiles from the Geometry Dash game images for tiles are taken from Minecraft game
 ---